emilydta/library/README.md

 Completing this project has taught me:

-  - How to use objects in my projects
+  - How to use objects in my projects.
   - How prototype inheritance works in JavaScript.